-Here, Sports Mole selects a combined XI from both squads, only using players who are available this weekend.
+Here, Sports Mole selects its strongest combined XI from the two squads, using only players available for Wednesday's match.